Code-Institute-Submissions/iKelvvv-MS4/README.md

 I had an error on the contact.html template:
 ![contact.html_error](documentation_assets/images/contact.html_error.png)

-This was then rectified by removing the width styling of 100% and replaced it with a class="w-100".
+This was then rectified by removing the width styling of 100% and replacing it with a class="w-100".
 ![contact.html_fix](documentation_assets/images/contact.html_fix.png)

 #### CSS: